OctopusDeploy/docs/docs/administration/sync-instances/index.md

 The expectation is the source instance is the the source of truth and the destination instance(s) contain copies of that data.
 You plan on running a syncing process periodically to ensure any changes made on the source instance are added to the destination instance.

 :::hint
-If you wish to do a one-time split of an instance and have no desire to keep anything in sync afterwards, then we recommend [Export/Import Projects feature](docs/projects/export-import/index.md) feature.
+If you wish to do a one-time split of an instance and have no desire to keep anything in sync afterwards, then we recommend the [Export/Import Projects](docs/projects/export-import/index.md) feature.
 :::

 ## Consider alternatives